Frazer/react-meteor-modal/README.md

 meteor npm install --save classnames
 ```

+You may also want to use ConfirmModal.jsx, EnclosedModal.jsx,ControlledModal.jsx.
+Confirm Modal is useful, the other 2 are simply demos you might like to configure for yourself.

 On the page that you wish to use the modals include:

 ```
+import ConfirmModal  from 'PATH-TO-WHERE-YOU-SAVE-IT/ConfirmModal.jsx';
 import EnclosedModal  from 'PATH-TO-WHERE-YOU-SAVE-IT/EnclosedModal.jsx';
 import ControlledModal  from 'PATH-TO-WHERE-YOU-SAVE-IT/ControlledModal.jsx';
 ```

 and use it by:

+`<ConfirmModal openButtonTitleTag="delete"  openButtonClassName="delete" openButtonText="&times;" title="It's over!" text="This will delete this item" modalConfirmButtonText="Gone for good?" onConfirmFunction={this.deleteThisItem.bind(this)}/>`
 `<EnclosedModal title="t2" text="hi there"/>`

 or